 CloudFront

-Get started with AWS CloudFront on LocalStack
+Get started with CloudFront on LocalStack

 $ awslocal s3 mb s3://abc123